Language selection

 Theme culture

-Planned Activity – Accessible Employment Forms.
+Planned activity for barrier – Accessible Employment Forms.
 Leverage the implementation of the new Human Capital Management (HCM) system to make employment application forms accessible.

 Accomplishments in 2023:

-Planned Activity – Inclusive Hiring Practices.
+Planned activity for barrier – Inclusive Hiring Practices.
 Through the delivery of the HR sub-delegation training and other events, such as Manager Forums, influence change with the internal hiring processes and practices (i.e., use of psychometric tools, address systemic barriers caused by interviews, other lessons from the Neurodiversity recruitment initiative) to ensure the recruitment and continued growth/development of employees with disabilities.

 Accomplishments in 2023:

-Planned Activity – Language Matters – Training for Inclusive Communication.
+Planned activity for barrier – Language Matters – Training for Inclusive Communication.
 Leverage and augment existing leadership training programs to increase awareness on unconscious biases and the importance of language when communicating with all diversity groups, including persons with disabilities.

 Accomplishments in 2023: